sparkslabs/iot-kit/site/src/index.md

 template: mainpage
 source_form: markdown
 name: Overview
-title: IOToy -- An IOT Stack for toys and other devices
+title: IOT-KIT -- An IOT Stack for an Internet of Things of Yours
-updated: June 2015
+updated: Feb 2018
 ---
 ## Overview